patrickfatrick/gregorian/README.md

 - Add ability to make a translation with a config, as well as direct translations for some common languages.

-_Each Gregorian release is linted with ESLint and tested with Mocha Chai._
+_Each Gregorian release is linted with ESLint and tested with a combination of Karma, Mocha, Chai, and Isparta._

 ![Gregorian Calendar](./images/gregorian-calendar.jpg)